Hands-On Review: Blackmagic Pocket Cinema 4K

 IMG 5408 Small

-The back has a stationary 5” 1080p touchscreen, which is a pro or con depending on your shooting style.
-I certainly wish there was a fold-out screen, but I luckily own a second monitor for accessible viewing.
+The back has a stationary 5” 1080p touchscreen, which is a pro or con, depending on your shooting style.
+I wish there was a fold-out screen, but I luckily own a second monitor for accessible viewing.

-There are also buttons for the settings, High Frame Rate recording, and a few others.
+There are also buttons for the settings, High Frame Rate recording, and others.

 IMG 5416 Small 1 rotated

-The right side of the body has an enclosed slot for an SD and CFast card.
-Both can be used at the same time, which is a major pro of this camera.
+The right side of the body has an enclosed SD and CFast card slot.
+Both can be used simultaneously, which is a major pro of this camera.

 Ports and connectivity